 Apple has embedded key software in Mac hardware, making it tough for rivals to write a software emulator like Boot Camp that would let Windows PCs drink from the Mac milkshake.
 And if any firm gets close to cloning Mac hardware, Apple sues.
 The firm also modifies software on other products like the iPhone and iTunes each time wily hackers tap into closed aspects of its systems.
+And Apple has regularly moved to block third-party hardware, such as Palm's mobile phones, from plugging into iTunes.
 Even if firms create adaptors that emulate a standard, a firm that constantly innovates creates a moving target that's tough for others to keep up with.

 Apple has been far more aggressive than Microsoft in introducing new versions of its software.
-Since the firm never stays still, would-be cloners never get enough time to create an emulator that runs the latest Apple software.
+Since the firm never stays still, would-be cloners never get enough time to create a reliable emulator that runs the latest Apple software.